UniversalDependencies/UD_French-FTB/README.md

 <!--Alternatively, the original FTB can be downloaded and an ID license number will be provided.-->

-Please note that the UD annotation layers are released under the CC by-nc-sa 4.0 license.
+Please note that the UD annotation layers are released under the LGPL-LR license.

 # How to get the full data
 Due to the FTB licensing restrictions (original data are under an LDC's license), the UD_French-FTB is released without the lexical data.
 To merge the annotation with the corresponding FTB data, please follow the following steps: